-- The Scottish complaints procedure is covered by the Patient Rights (Scotland) Act 2011.
+- The Scottish complaints procedure is covered by the Patient Rights (Scotland) Act 2011 and supporting legislation.

 - The Act aims to improve patients' experience of the NHS and help them become more involved in healthcare.

-- Central to the Act is the right to give feedback and raise concerns or complaints is central to the Act.
+- The right to give feedback and raise concerns or complaints is central to the Act.

 - Healthcare providers should monitor and learn from the feedback and complaints that they receive.

 GPs need to consider the complaints procedure in conjunction with the National Health Service (General Medical Services Contracts) (Scotland) Regulations 2018/66 (Scottish SI).